-In this paper, we have obtained sufficient conditions for the existence of solutions to VI$(K,F)$ based on the norm coercivity property of the normal mapping and a rank condition for the generalized Jacobian of the normal mapping.
-We have also explored the implications of several P properties for the singular values of the Jacobian $\nabla F(\cdot)$.
-Applying the main existence result to VIs arising from games, our result extends those of~\cite{parise2019variational} for the existence of a Nash equilibrium.
-Specifically, the novel results of this paper include: \begin{enumerate} \item In Section~\ref{Sec-VI-Problem Statement}, for a mapping $x\mapsto A(x)\in\mathbb{R}^{m\times m}$ that satisfies the uniform P-matrix condition on a set $K$, we showed that all the singular values of all principal sub-matrices of $A(x)$ are bounded away from zero uniformly on the set $K$ (Theorem~\ref{Thm-Singval-Pmat}).
-We also established that, when a mapping $F:K\to\mathbb{R}^m$ is continuously differentiable and has a uniform P-function property, then all principal sub-matrices of the Jacobian $\nabla F(x)$ have singular values bounded away from zero uniformly over $K$, for a Cartesian and non-Cartesian structure of the set $K$ (Theorem~\ref{thm-P-function}).
+{ In this paper, we provide sufficient conditions for the existence of solutions to a non-monotone VI$(K,F)$.
+In the development, we explore the implications of several P-properties for the singular values of the Jacobian $\nabla F(\cdot)$, which are used to obtain sufficient conditions for the existence of solutions to VI$(K,F)$.
+These conditions involve the norm coercivity property of the normal mapping and some assumptions on the generalized Jacobian of the normal mapping.
+Then, we explore the implications of several P-properties for the singular values of the Jacobian $\nabla F(\cdot)$.} Applying results to VIs arising from games, we obtain new results for the existence of a Nash equilibrium that extend those developed in~\cite{parise2019variational}.
+Specifically, the novel results of this paper include: \begin{enumerate} \item In Section~\ref{Sec-VI-Problem Statement}, for a mapping $x\mapsto A(x)\in\mathbb{R}^{m\times m}$ that satisfies the uniform P-matrix condition on a set $K$, we show that all the singular values of all principal sub-matrices of $A(x)$ are uniformly bounded away from zero on the set $K$ (Theorem~\ref{Thm-Singval-Pmat}).
+We also establish that, when a mapping $F:K\to\mathbb{R}^m$ is continuously differentiable and has a uniform P-function property, then all principal sub-matrices of the Jacobian $\nabla F(x)$ have singular values bounded away from zero uniformly over $K$, for a Cartesian and non-Cartesian structure of the set $K$ (Theorem~\ref{thm-P-function}).